kamilazdybal/PCAfold/README.md

 # PCAfold

-**PCAfold** is a Python software for generating, improving and analyzing empirical low-dimensional manifolds obtained via *Principal Component Analysis* (PCA).
-It incorporates a variety of data pre-processing tools (including data clustering and sampling), uses PCA as a dimensionality reduction technique and introduces metrics to judge the topology of the low-dimensional manifolds.
+**PCAfold** is an open-source Python library for generating, analyzing and improving empirical low-dimensional manifolds obtained via Principal Component Analysis (PCA).
+It incorporates a variety of data preprocessing tools (including data clustering and sampling), uses PCA as a dimensionality reduction technique and utilizes a novel approach to assess the quality of the obtained low-dimensional manifolds.

 ## [PCAfold documentation](https://pcafold.readthedocs.io/en/latest/) at Read the Docs

-Software documentation contains a thorough user guide including equations, references and example code snippets.
+**PCAfold** documentation contains a thorough user guide including equations, references and example code snippets.
 Numerous illustrative tutorials and demos are presented as well.
-The corresponding Jupyter notebooks can also be found in the `docs/tutorials` directory.
+The corresponding Jupyter notebooks can be found in the `docs/tutorials` directory.

 ## Software architecture